Utah Valley

 Part of the Wasatch Range forming the Utah Valley.

 Utah Valley is a valley in North Central Utah located in Utah County, and is considered part of the Wasatch Front.
-It contains the cities of Provo, Orem, and their suburbs, including Alpine, American Fork, Cedar Hills, Elk Ridge, Highland, Lehi, Lindon, Mapleton, Payson, Pleasant Grove, Salem, Santaquin, Saratoga Springs, Spanish Fork, Springville, Vineyard and Woodland Hills.
+It contains the cities of Provo, Lehi, and Orem, and their suburbs, including Alpine, American Fork, Cedar Hills, Elk Ridge, Highland, Lindon, Mapleton, Payson, Pleasant Grove, Salem, Santaquin, Saratoga Springs, Spanish Fork, Springville, Vineyard and Woodland Hills.
 It is known colloquially as "Happy Valley".

 Geography

 Utah Lake is a natural shallow fresh water lake in its center.
 All rivers in the valley flow into Utah Lake, which itself empties into the Jordan River to the north.
 That river flows into the Salt Lake Valley through the Jordan Narrows, a gap in the Traverse Mountains.
 Geographic borders of the Utah Valley are the following; The Traverse Mountains and West Traverse Mountains to the north, the Wasatch mountains to the east, Juab Pass to the south, and Goshen Pass, West Mountain, Utah Lake, the Lake Mountains, and Cedar Pass to the west.

 The geography of Utah Valley combined with the prevalence of fossil fuel burning vehicles leads to poor air quality in Utah.